jk-esc/.config/README.md

-# .config

-### This neovim config is heavily influenced by https://www.youtube.com/@joseanmartinez
+### Neovim v0.11.1, previously used v0.10.x, updating caused some things to break (mostly Mason, but i fixed it), switched it up a little.

-### My ghostty terminal emulator configuration is pretty much the same as my old alacritty
+### Very standard ghostty terminal emulator (blazingly fast).

-### Standard neofetch for macOS
+### Neofetch for macOS, because FOMO.